 Moses Lake man arrested on drug charges

 Jun.
-22—MOSES LAKE — A Moses Lake man is in custody following his arrest on Tuesday for selling drugs in the Northshore neighborhood of Moses Lake.
+23—MOSES LAKE — A Moses Lake man is in custody following his arrest on Tuesday for selling drugs in the Northshore neighborhood of Moses Lake.

 According to a statement from the Moses Lake Police Department, detectives with the MLPD's street crimes unit arrested Eric Deane, 58, at his home in the 200 block of W. Northshore Drive following numerous complaints from neighbors of short-term traffic at the home and suspicions of criminal activity.

-Note: CORRECTION: A previous version of this story inaccurately reported substances found at the residence.
-The substance was methamphetamine.
-This correction has been appended above.